labgrid-project/labgrid/doc/usage.rst

   See the corresponding `pytest documentation for details
   <http://doc.pytest.org/en/latest/capture.html#accessing-captured-output-from-a-test-function>`_.

-With the fixtures define above, switching between bootloader and linux shells is easy::
+With the fixtures defined above, switching between bootloader and linux shells is easy::

   from labgrid.driver import BareboxDriver, ShellDriver